 CASE STUDY by Joe R. Veltmann PhD FAAIM DCCN and Roberta Kline MD FACOG, founders of Genoma International.
 Jessica felt helpless, hopeless and alone.
 She had just turned 18, realizing her dream of living in the big city, yet something was getting in the way.
 She struggled with worsening anxiety and depression, felt exhausted.
 She had lost all interest in food, friends, activities, and her passion – creating art.
 She couldn’t focus in school and her teachers were concerned.
 She felt her dream of being a commercial artist slipping away, and knew she needed help.
+On the recommendation of her therapist, Jessica sought help from a psychiatrist, who felt she would benefit from medication.
+Over the course of the next three months, this is what she experienced:

 - The first medication created side effects with minimal improvement in her anxiety.